How to Ensure You Get Paid as a VBO

 Having a contract in place provides you with a legal recourse, so you can take a case to court if need be.

 For large and lengthy jobs, especially those that require you to hire other VBOs, it’s a good idea to ask for an upfront deposit.

 That way you’ll have money flowing in before you start working.

 Don’t feel bad about asking for pay first, it’s not an uncommon practice among freelancers.
 The amount you should ask for will depend on your industry, the project and your rates.

 Don’t wait to send invoices.

-Part of the onus is on you to make sure you get paid.
+Part of the responsibility is on you to make sure you get paid.
 If you fail to send your invoices out on time, you can’t expect clients to pay you on time.

 Set up a schedule for invoicing, communicate that to your client, and commit to it.
 Whether you bill weekly, biweekly, monthly, or upon completion is up to you.